jjkoh95/aa-nps-analysis/README.md

 - Fastai

 ## Credits
-Shoutout to all AA ASL members 2018
+Shoutout to all AA ASL 2018 members

 ## Disclaimer
 I do not intend to go against any data privacy rules, this solely acts as a Fastai library practise.
-This is not associated with my current employer and DEFINITELY not used in production.
+This project is not associated with my current employer and not used in production.